Terminology and data models¶

 for more details.

-These are the most commonly used time-zones.
+These are the most commonly used timezones.
 Most power markets in Europe operate in CET due to standardization and market coupling.

 UTC